anthonylangsworth/Colonisation/README.md

     1. Run `Colonisation.Bodies` to download relevant information about the bodies in these systems.
 This may take a while, mainly if https://edsm.net is busy.
     1. Copy `systemBodies.json` from the previous step into `Colonisation.Points`.
     1. Run `Colonisation.Points` to output `prioritisedColonisationTargets.csv`.

+# Rules

+The output is a spreadsheet containing a sorted list of colonisable star systems.
+They are ordered by an arbitrary point score that attempts to measure how valuable they are for colonisation.
+Specifically:
+1. One point for each body in the system, including stars.
+This is halved if they are over 50,000 Ls away from entry.
+2. Each landable planet gets twice is gravity in points, measured in "g"s.
+This is doubled again if it has an atmosphere.
+3. One point for each ring and belt.
+4. Twenty points for a terraformable world, mainly because it may give a terraforming state, allowing wing mining missions.

 # Principles